D-Link Forums

 -

+Is it because D-Link does not care what we think/ask for?
 Give that man a cigar. :D I think it's more along the lines of how many people actually would find this useful.
 Remember, the folks here are probably a very small percentage of the user population for these boxes.
 I'm guessing that D-Link gets it's marketing information from other sources.

 -